sparshmodi/Encrypted-texting-system/README.md

 mysql commands for server.py before running create database userdata;

-CREATE USER sankalp IDENTIFIED BY 123456;
+CREATE USER sparsh IDENTIFIED BY 123456;

-GRANT ALL PRIVILEGES ON userdata.* TO 'sankalp'@'localhost';
+GRANT ALL PRIVILEGES ON userdata.* TO 'sparsh'@'localhost';

 CREATE TABLE history (chat_id int, to_user varchar(255) NOT NULL, from_user varchar(255) NOT NULL, message varchar(10000));